aFarkas/lazysizes/README.md

 The [include plugin](plugins/include) plugin enables lazySizes to lazyload content, styles or AMD modules either simply postboned or conditionally (for example matching certain media queries).
 This extension also heavily simplifies architecture of conditional, dynamically changing responsive behavior and has an extreme great scalability.

 ###[bgset plugin - lazy responsive background-image](plugins/bgset)
-The bgset plugin allows lazyload multiple background images with different resolutions/sizes (responsive background images).
+The bgset plugin allows lazyload multiple background images with different resolutions/sizes and/or media queries (responsive background images).
 In case you only need one image use the unveilhooks extension.

 ###[lazysizes custommedia extension](plugins/custommedia)
 [lazySizes custommedia extension](plugins/custommedia) allows you to automatically sync and manage your breakpoints between your CSS and the ``media`` attributes of your ``"picture > source"`` elements using the ``customMedia`` option of lazySizes.

 ###[attrchange / re-initialization extension](plugins/attrchange)
 In case you are changing the ``data-src``/``data-srcset`` attributes of already transformed lazyload elements, you normally also must re-add the ``lazyload`` class to the element.